Smoking Tuna – Step-by-Step Smoked Tuna Guide

-These subtle flavors in your brine will complement your smoked tuna.
+These subtle flavors in your brine will complement your finalized cook.

 Other flavor compounds like garlic, or ginger are great for the grill, but you want to incorporate more smoky goodness into your tuna, and not the, ‘in your face’ attitude these herbs and spices offer.